soramitsu/vue-kakuyaku/packages/core/README.md

 run()
 ```

-The task could be run immediately if the options is passed:
+The task could be run immediately if the options are passed:

 ```ts
 const task1 = useTask(fn, {